Just a few weeks ago, a highly significant judicial decision was handed down by the German Federal Administrative

 against Iraq without having any legal right to do so.
 Although the decision was made three months ago, the judgement and its

 legal arguments have only just been made available in written form, comprising more than 130 pages.
-The decision was

 made in relation to legal proceedings initiated by a German army officer who had refused to obey an order following the invasion